nilearn/nilearn/doc/connectivity/connectome_extraction.rst

 element of **C** gives the covariance between two brain regions.
 The same information can be represented as a weighted graph, vertices being brain regions, weights on edges being covariances (gaussian graphical model).
-In turn, this graph can be interpreted as a connection graph between brain regions, with weights giving the strength of the connection.
 However, coefficients in a covariance matrix reflects direct as well as indirect connections.
 Covariance matrices tend to be dense, and it is rather difficult to extract from them only the direct connections between